 Make some good friends in jail?
 Want to get in touch with a person you met in jail?
 Then send them a message by posting a comment below.

-Throw a shout out to Bibb County Correctional Facility
+Send a message to Bibb County Correctional Facility

 Links and Resources